hypered/thebacknd/README.md

 - A custom base image.
 This is a fairly standard NixOS image with one
-  difference: it reads some data to know to which toplevel it should switch to, and switch to it at startup.
+  difference: it reads some data to know to which toplevel it should switch to, and switches to it at startup.

 - An S3-compatible Nix binary cache.
 The custom image fetches the toplevel from the cache instead of building it.